Hester Maclean: Early life

-Maclean was born in Sofala, New South Wales, Australia on 25 February 1859.
+Maclean was born in Sofala in the Colony of New South Wales on 25 February 1859.
 Her parents were Emily (née Strong) and Harold Maclean.
 She was educated at private schools and was inspired by her father's nurse to become a nurse herself.
 Maclean trained at Prince Alfred Hospital in Sydney, completing her certificate in 1893.

 Career

 After completing her training, Maclean nursed in a number of hospitals in New South Wales and Victoria, including the Royal Women's Hospital in Melbourne and Kogarah Hospital in Sydney.
 In 1905 she travelled to England and trained in midwifery.
 On her return to Sydney, she successfully applied for the position of Assistant Inspector of Hospitals in Wellington, and moved to New Zealand in 1906 to replace Grace Neill, who was retiring.
 She held the position for 17 years under Thomas Valintine, the Inspector of Hospitals.

 During her tenure, Maclean was responsible for establishing schemes for rural district nursing, native health nurses and school nurses.
 She also oversaw the extension of the St. Helen's hospitals for midwifery training.
 As Assistant Inspector, with Jessie Bicknell and Amelia Bagley, she played a major role in the implementation of the Midwives Act 1904 and setting midwifery standards.